grpc/grpc-go/examples/features/encryption/README.md

 # Encryption

-The example for encryption includes two individual examples for TLS and ALTS encryption mechanism respectively.
+The example for encryption includes three individual examples for TLS, ALTS and mTLS encryption mechanism respectively.

 ## Try it